hustvl/SparseTrack/README.md

 ```

 #### Tracking on dancetrack test set
->step 1: Please comment out line 368-373 in the [sparse_tracker.py](https://github.com/hustvl/SparseTrack/blob/main/tracker/sparse_tracker.py) and modify the threshold for low-score matching stage from 0.3 to 0.35 (at line 402 in the sparse_tracker.py).
+> Step 1: Please comment out line 368-373 in the [sparse_tracker.py](https://github.com/hustvl/SparseTrack/blob/main/tracker/sparse_tracker.py) and modify the threshold for low-score matching stage from 0.3 to 0.35 (at line 402 in the sparse_tracker.py).
 >
->step 2: Running:
+> Step 2: Running:
 ```
 CUDA_VISIBLE_DEVICES=0 python3 track.py  --num-gpus 1  --config-file dancetrack_sparse_cfg.py
 ```

-## Citation -->
+## Citation
 If you find SparseTrack is useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry.
 ```bibtex
 @article{liu2025sparsetrack,